RayHackett/enzymm/README.md

 $ pip install enzymm
 ```

-This will both install `EnzyMM` and also download a libary of catalytic templates
-together with important metadata.
+This will both install `EnzyMM` and also download a library of catalytic templates together with important metadata.
 This requires around 16MB of data to be downloaded.
 It should also run on windows (though this is not tested for on release).

 ## 🔎 Running EnzyMM